chroyy/chroyy.github.io/index.md

 * Lab 7

     Lab 7, both parts were interesting but part 2 was better due to its complexity.
 I found it more difficult yet fun to handle the restrictions of parking at certain times.
 Trying to combine multiple time rules in my code was a challenging aspect that I overcame with my partner and overall was enjoyable.
-It was also the first time in used the && and "||" operators so much and I learned how to use them quite effectively.
+It was also the first time in used the && and "or" operators so much and I learned how to use them quite effectively.
+(The or operator when used in Github Pages causes another column to be made so it is not being used :P)

 * Lab 10